deepaksood619/deepaksood619.github.io/docs/decentralized-applications/key-concepts.md

 Тotal value locked represents the number of assets that are currently being staked in a specific protocol.

+Total value locked is a metric that is used to measure the overall health of a DeFi protocol.

+There are three main factors that are taken into consideration when calculating and looking at a decentralized financial services' market cap TVL ratio: calculating the supply, the maximum supply as well as the current price.

+In order to get the current market cap, you need to multiply the circulating supply by the current price.
+In order to get to the TVL ratio, you would need to take that market cap number and divide it by the TVL of the service.

+One of the main use of the TVL ratio is to help determine if a DeFi asset is undervalued or overvalued.
+If it is under 1, it is undervalued in most cases.

 [Total Value Locked (TVL) Definition | CoinMarketCap](https://coinmarketcap.com/alexandria/glossary/total-value-locked-tvl)